basheer421/Dining-philosophers/README.md

 # Philosophers
-Dining philosophers problem, a way to learn threads and how to lock them.
+Dining philosophers problem, a way to learn threads and how to manage there locks.

 The code is written C language.